localstack-samples/sample-dms-postgresql-kinesis/README.md

 -   Makes 3 inserts
 -   Captures and logs 3 Kinesis events
 -   Makes 3 table alterations, 1 per table
--   Captures and logs 3 Kinesis events
+-   Captures and logs 3 Kinesis events for non-default settings else 0
 -   Logs `table_statistics` for the task

 ## Deploying on AWS